-MIC-20306DCE: FOOD MICROBIOLOGY
+MIC-20306DCE: FOOD MICROBIOLOGY (Credits 4)

-Objectives: This course shall impart knowledge and skill about the microbiological examination of food, production of food using microorganisms, food preservation methods and microbial spoilage of food.
-The detection and control of food borne pathogens and toxins using classical and advanced methods following national and international guidelines are also included.
+- To provide knowledge and skill about the microbiological examination of food, production of food using microorganisms, food preservation methods and microbial spoilage of food. - To provide knowledge about the detection and control of food borne pathogens and toxins using classical and advanced methods following national and international guidelines are also included. - To provide knowledge about fermented food like yoghurt, kefir, ice-cream and their health benefits.